Shelayna Oskan-Clarke

 Shelayna Oskan-Clarke (born 20 January 1990) is a British middle-distance runner.
-Shelayna is currently the British 800m champion.
 She competed in the 800 metres event at the 2015 World Championships in Athletics in Beijing, Where she finished 5th in the final.
-In 2016, she won the women's 800m at the Anniversary Games, and also reached the semi final at the Rio Olympic Games, narrowly missing out on a place in the final.
+In 2016, she won the women's 800 m at the Anniversary Games, and also reached the semi-final at the Rio Olympic Games, missing out on a place in the final.
 In 2019, Shelayna took the gold medal at the European Athletics Indoor Championships in Glasgow.